-B/6 in Spanish GCSE and C/4 in English Language GCSE.
-To see overall entry requirements to study at BHASVIC refer to page 136.
+4 in English Language GCSE and 6 in Spanish GCSE.
+To see overall entry requirements to study at BHASVIC refer to page 146.
 WHAT WILL I STUDY You will learn to communicate fluently in the language both orally and in writing.
-You will read and listen to authentic material in order to develop your comprehension skills and your knowledge of the culture.
+You will read and listen to authentic material in order to develop your comprehension skills and to widen your knowledge of the culture.
 You will study topics relevant to the country/countries where the language is spoken.
 IS THIS COURSE RIGHT FOR ME Did you enjoy the language at GCSE?
 Do you want to become fluent and develop your linguistic and cultural knowledge?
 Good linguists are risk takers and naturally inquisitive.
 At this level you need to be rigorous in your learning and very accurate in your application of knowledge.
-This course will give you an insight into cultural and political issues in the Hispanic World.
-WHERE NEXT Language learning is inextricably bound up with history, culture, business and economics.
+This course will develop your language skills while giving you an insight into cultural and political issues in the Hispanic World.
+WHERE NEXT Language learning is inextricably bound up with History, Culture, Business and Economics.
 There are well attested advantages of speaking more than one language.
 Linguists are increasingly in demand in many sectors of industry.
-You may consider a degree purely in Languages / Linguistics / European Studies, leading to a wide variety of careers including, but not limited to, translation, interpreting, teaching, publishing, journalism and marketing.
-A language can also be combined with most subjects at higher education level, for example law, international relations, politics, media, business or sciences.
+You may consider a degree purely in Languages / Linguistics / European Studies, leading to a wide variety of careers including, but not limited to, Translation, Interpreting, Teaching, Publishing, Journalism and Marketing.
+A language can also be combined with most subjects at Higher Education level, for example Law, International Relations, Politics, Media, Business or Sciences.
 Awareness of a foreign language is also an asset when applying for apprenticeships.
 Jobs where this is particularly useful are Cabin Crew, Travel Services, Customer Service and Relations, Events Assistants and Public Services.
 Useful websites to research careers and wider progression options could include Planit plus, All About Careers and The Apprenticeship Guide.
-LANGUAGE CENTRE